-Family Mediation – with a trained, professional Mediator – is available via video conference, and is free if you qualify for legal aid.
+Family mediation – with a trained, professional mediator – is available via video conference, and is free if you qualify for legal aid.

-A registered family mediator can help you make agreements about things that are important for you and your family when your circumstances change, for example in divorce or separation.
+An FMC Registered Mediator can help you make agreements about things that are important for you and your family when your circumstances change, for example in divorce or separation.

-Registered mediators must adhere to the FMC’s Code of Conduct, which requires them to remain impartial and maintain confidentiality throughout the mediation process.
+Registered mediators must adhere to the FMC’s Code of Practice, which requires them to remain impartial and maintain confidentiality throughout the mediation process.
 The arrangements which family mediators put in place for video or (if video is not available) telephone mediation will ensure these principles are respected.

 To find out more, contact an FMC Registered Mediator.
 You can search for mediators offering online mediation, including those who offer legal aid, here.